UCSF-CBI/c4/docs/scheduler/submit-jobs.md

 ## Passing arguments to script

 You can pass arguments to a job script similarly to how one passes argument to a script executed on the command line.
-For example, the follow Bash script `rscript.sh`:
+For example, the follow Bash script `script.sh`:

 ```sh
 #!/usr/bin/env bash